-Vice President for Advancement Idaho State University 921 South 8th Ave.
-Stop 8024 Pocatello, ID 83209-8024 Finance Director Idaho State University Foundation 921 South 8th Ave.
-Stop 8050 Pocatello, ID 83209-8050
+Managing Director Idaho State University Foundation, Inc. 921 S. 8th Avenue, Stop 8050 Pocatello, ID 83209

+With an additional copy to:

+Foundation Board Chair Idaho State University Foundation, Inc. 921 S. 8th Avenue, Stop 8050 Pocatello, ID 83209

+10. No Joint Venture:

-7. No Joint Venture.
-At all times and for all purposes of this Agreement, the University and the Foundation shall act in an independent capacity and not as an agent or representative of the other party.
+At all times and for all purposes of this Memorandum of Understanding, the University and the Foundation shall act in an independent capacity and not as an agent or representative of the other Party.

-OPERATING AGREEMENT P a g e | 12
+11. Liability:

+The University and Foundation are independent entities and neither shall be liable for any of the other's contracts, torts, or other acts or omissions, or those of the other's trustees, directors, officers, members or employees.

+12. Indemnification:

-- 8. Liability.
-The University and Foundation are independent entities and neither shall be liable for any of the other's contracts, torts, or other acts or omissions, or those of the other's trustees, directors, officers, members, or employees. - 9.
-Indemnification.
-The University and the Foundation each agree to indemnify, defend and hold the other party, their officers, directors, agents and employees harmless from and against any and all losses, liabilities, and claims, including reasonable attorney's fees arising out of or resulting from the willful act, fault, omission, or negligence of the party, its employees, contractors, or agents in performing its obligations under this Operating Agreement.
-This indemnification shall include, but not be limited to, any and all claims arising from an employee of one party who is working for the benefit of the other party.
-Nothing in this Operating Agreement shall be construed to extend the University's liability beyond the limits of the Idaho Tort Claims Act, Idaho Code §6-901 et seq. - 10.
-Dispute Resolution.
-The parties agree that in the event of any dispute arising from this Agreement, they shall first attempt to resolve the dispute by working together with the appropriate staff members of each of the parties.
-If the staff cannot resolve the dispute, the dispute will be referred to the Chair of the Foundation and the University President.
-If the Foundation and University President cannot resolve the dispute, then the dispute will be referred to the Foundation Chair and the State Board of Education for resolution.
-If they are unable to resolve the dispute, the parties shall submit the dispute to mediation by an impartial third party or professional mediator mutually acceptable to the parties.
-If and only if all the above mandatory steps are followed in sequence and the dispute remains unsolved, then, in such case, either party shall have the right to initiate litigation arising from this Agreement.
-In the event of litigation, the prevailing party shall be entitled, in addition to any other rights and remedies it may have, to reimbursement for its expenses, including court costs, attorney fees, and other professional expenses. - 11.
-Dissolution of Foundation.
-Consistent with provisions appearing in the Foundation's Bylaws and/or Articles of Incorporation, should the Foundation cease to exist or cease to qualify as an Internal Revenue Code §501(c)(3) organization, the Foundation will transfer its assets and property to the University, to a reincorporated successor Foundation organized to benefit the University, or to the State of Idaho for public purposes, in accordance with Idaho law. - 12.
-Assignment.
-This Agreement is not assignable by either party, in whole or in part. - 13.
-Governing Law.
-This Agreement shall be governed by the laws of the State of Idaho - 14.
-Severability.
-If any provision of this Agreement is held invalid or unenforceable to any extent, the remainder of this Agreement is not affected thereby and that provision shall be enforced to the greatest extent permitted by law. - 15.
-Entire Agreement.
-This Agreement constitutes the entire agreement among the Parties pertaining to the subject matter hereof, and supersedes all prior agreements and
+To the extent allowed by law, the University and the Foundation each agree to indemnify, defend and hold the other Party, their officers, directors, agents and employees harmless from and against any and all losses, liabilities, and claims, including reasonable attorney's fees arising out of or resulting from the willful act, fault, omission, or negligence of the Party, its employees, contractors, or agents in performing its obligations under this Operating Agreement.
+This indemnification shall include, but not be limited to, any and all claims arising from an employee of one Party who is working for the benefit of the other Party.
+Nothing in this Operating Agreement shall be construed to extend to the University's liability beyond the limits of the Idaho Tort Claims Act, Idaho Code §6-901 et seq.

-OPERATING AGREEMENT P a g c | 13 understandings pertaining thereto.
+13. Assignment:

+This Operating Agreement is not assignable by either Party, in whole or in part.

+14. Governing Law:

+This Operating Agreement shall be governed by the laws of the State of Idaho.

+15. Severability:

+If any provision of this Operating Agreement is held invalid or unenforceable to any extent, the remainder of this Operating Agreement is not affected thereby and that provision shall be enforced to the greatest extent permitted by law.

+16. Entire Agreement:

+This Operating Agreement constitutes the entire agreement among the Parties pertaining to the subject matter hereof, and supersedes all prior agreements and understandings pertaining thereto.

-IN WITNESS WHEREOF, the University and the Foundation have executed this agreement on the above effective date.
+IN WITNESS WHEREOF, the University and the Foundation have executed this Operating Agreement on the above specified date.